Tuesday 29 April 1941

 |RAF personnel boarding Short Sunderland Mark I, T9048 'DQ-N', of No. 228 Squadron RAF at Kalamata, on or about 29 April 1941.|

-In the same attack at the Tyne, the Luftwaffe damages 2822 ton British freighter Corglen and 2498 ton Norwegian freighter Askeladden.
-Both ships return to port under tow.
+In the same attack at the Tyne, the Luftwaffe damages 2822-ton British freighter Corglen and 2498-ton Norwegian freighter Askeladden.
+Both ships return to port in tow.

 Chilean passenger ship Chiloe runs aground on Puchoco Point and is lost.

 British 207 ton freighter Prowess hits a mine in the Humber.
 It makes it back to port.

 A harbor launch, HMML 278, hits a mine at Portsmouth and blows up.
 Everyone aboard perishes.

 British ship Canadolite, captured by German raider Kormoran, arrives in France.

 British ship Advocate, captured by Admiral Scheer near Seychelles in February, also arrives in France at the Gironde.